 For instance, the English language first arrived in North America on the morning of Saturday 24th June, 1497, on board the ship Mathew out of Bristol.
 The Mathew’s captain, John Cabot, the discoverer of North America, was an Venetian (his original name was Giovanni, or in Venetian dialect Zuan, Caboto), but his crew will have been mainly or entirely West Country men.
 Cabot’s original voyage cannot be the reason why the American accent of English sounds more like West Country English (to my ears, at least) than like any other English regional dialect — the brief 1497 landfall on Cape Breton Island in what is now Nova Scotia did not lead to colonization; but Bristol continued to be our main Atlantic-facing port for many centuries, so plenty of English-speakers who did end up in America permanently will have come from that area.

 (Many people think of Christopher Columbus as having discovered America in 1492, but in that year he only reached the West Indies.
 Columbus and Cabot both first set foot on the American mainland — South America in Columbus’s case, North America in Cabot’s — about the same time in 1498.
 I went to school in Bristol, and what we were taught about the name “America” was that on returning from his voyage of discovery Cabot named the place after one of his sponsors, Richard Ameryk, who was the King’s customs officer at Bristol.
-There is an alternative story according to which the continent is named after an Italian mapmaker.
-You pays your money and you takes your choice.)
+It sounds right – Ameryk was certainly a real person, not a fiction; but there is an alternative story according to which the continent is named after an Italian mapmaker called Amerigo.
+Any Amerigan who prefers that story is welcome to believe it.)